-“Mum, are you alright?”
+“Are you all right?”
 Irwin asked.

 “Who was that man?”
 Lillian added.

 “No one, you three.”
-She reached for her braid and tugged at it nervously.
+She reached for her braid and tugged it nervously.
 “He was nothing more than an adventurer looking for directions.”

 “Snitch.”
-She glared at her brother.
+Lillian glared at her brother.

 “You know better than that, Lily.”